syue40/component-collection/README.md

 I added additional tables for user data to allow for sign-up/sign-in and resetting of lost passwords.

-### Viewing the Applet
-A demo version of this applet is deployed on Azure!
-You can view it <a href="https://red-desert-0b2233c1e.2.azurestaticapps.net/">here</a>.

 *@todo: create additional filters for browsing movies*\
 *@todo: add functions to add new movies, edit entries*\
 *@todo: create guest profile for demos*\